srighanesh-sriv/Fingerprint-Recognition/README.md

 Fingerprint Detection refers to the automated method of identifying or verifying a match between two human fingerprints.
 It is one of the most well-known biometrics and by far the most used biometric solution for authentication on computerised systems.

 Fingerprint scanners work by capturing the pattern of ridges and valleys on a finger.
-The system first goes through an **enrollment** phase where it learns all enrolled individuals, then a **verification** phase where a live scan is matched against the stored database.
+The system first goes through an enrollment phase where it learns all enrolled individuals, then a verification phase where a live scan is matched against the stored database.

-This project addresses a core real-world challenge: **matching low-quality or blurred fingerprints** captured by low-cost acquisition devices — where most commercial systems fail.
-Using SIFT (Scale-Invariant Feature Transform) and FLANN-based matching, the system compares an altered (degraded) query fingerprint against up to 1000 real fingerprint images and identifies the best match by keypoint score.
+This project addresses a core real-world challenge: matching low-quality or blurred fingerprints captured by low-cost acquisition devices, where most commercial systems fail.
+Using SIFT and FLANN-based matching, the system compares an altered (degraded) query fingerprint against up to 1000 real fingerprint images and identifies the best match by keypoint score.

-**Key differentiator:** The system is explicitly designed to handle degraded, blurred, and low-resolution input images — the exact conditions where traditional minutiae-based matchers break down.
+**Key differentiator:** The system is explicitly designed to handle degraded, blurred, and low-resolution input images, the exact conditions where traditional minutiae-based matchers break down.

 ---